mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 The manifest file also support labels attached to metadata of the pod or to the metadata of the container(s) that will run on it.

-We are scratching the tip of the iceberg here, so if interested dig deeper in more complex manifest files, although we will see on in the "practical example" section.
+We are scratching the tip of the iceberg here, so if interested dig deeper in more complex manifest files, although we will see  in the "practical example" section.
 Something that draw my attention is a setting about the restarting policy that could happen Alway, OnFailure or Never.
 I do not recall seeing that in Docker Swarm...

 # Supervise the pod, yo!